How to progress from intermediate to advanced English

-They have some contact with English every day, be it revising their notes, preparing for the next class or actually having a class.
+They have some contact with English every day.
+For instance, they may revisit their notes, prepare for the next class or actually have a class.

-All in all, the teacher’s aim should be to create a highly effective and continuous learning cycle.
+All in all, the teacher’s aim should be to create a highly effective and consistent learning cycle.

 7. Aim for natural English

 The English language teacher is faced with a very complex task when it comes to helping learners embed contractions, schwa and linking devices into free-flowing speech.